qgis-ch/ws-3d-lidar-profile/README.md

 All processing providers mentioned above can be called via the tool box (single analysis step), used in batch mode or be part of a graphical processing model.

 ### Personal wishes for improvements
+* Better stability (esp. on Windows) and for different graphics cards
-* Various improvements in the elevation profile tool - e.g. better choice of scale in the profile tool, fixing scale of both axis, support of map units for point and line symbology
+* Various improvements in the elevation profile tool - e.g. better choice of scale in the profile tool, fixing scale of both axis, support of map units for point and line symbology (this is mostly fixed in QGIS 3.32)
 * Nicer display of line geometries (today they are either displayed pixelated (from the 2D map image draped on them) or they disappear partially under the terrain).
 Workaround: display 3D lines with offset just above the surface (e.g. 0.5m above the surface), so they don't partially disappear under the 3D surface).
 * 3D attribute data query: hit object should be better highlighted, e.g.: with wireframe, different color or bounding box.
 * Better measurement tool with snapping and visual feedback